Serving SAP Fiori UIs

 Fiori Annotations

-SAP Fiori elements apps are generic front ends, which construct and render the pages and controls based on annotated metadata documents.
-The annotations provide semantic annotations used to render such content, for example:
+SAP Fiori elements apps are generic front ends that construct and render pages and controls based on annotated metadata documents.
+The annotations provide the semantic information needed to render that content, for example:

 annotate CatalogService.Books with @(